API CheatSheet#

 - Returns:

-outlier_scores – The outlier score of shape
+score – The outlier scores of shape \(N\).

 - Return type: